-Watch the user experience of ABBYY FlexiCapture Distributed
+Watch our video to understand the user experience of ABBYY FlexiCapture Distributed.

 Hello.
 Today I’m going to show you the user experience with ABBYY FlexiCapture, the distributed version.
 Now, the whole user experience within the distributed version is strictly within the what we call the verification station.
 Every other experience in the solution is administrative.
 In this case though, the user is going to simply open the verification station, which can be done in multiples of ways.
 We can simply look for it within the start menu, which is what we’ll do in this case, where you can, of course, find it within the file structure as well.